TingyiWei2024/Math_study/README.md

 ## 🌟 Quote of the Day

 > *“Mathematics is the language in which the universe is written.”* — Galileo Galilei

+> *“Functions connect quantities; understanding how they compose is the first step to connecting ideas.”*

 ---